glacasa/TwoStepsAuthenticator/README.md

 bool isok = authenticator.CheckCode(secret, code);
 </code></pre>

 Every time-based code should only be used once.
-A build in mechanism ensures that.
+A built-in mechanism ensures that.
 If you want to control this check by your self you can pass in an instance of IUsedCodesManager.